-If the new Contract Owner is a non-living person, the new Contract Owner must elect to receive the death benefit in a lump sum.
-If we receive Due Proof of Death within 60 days of the date of death, we will pay a death benefit.
-Otherwise, we will pay a Settlement Value.
+If the new Contract Owner is a non-living person (other than a grantor trust), the new Contract Owner must elect to receive the Death Benefit in a lump sum.

 If the surviving spouse of the deceased Contract Owner is the new Contract Owner, then the spouse may elect Options 2 or 3 listed above or may continue the Contract in the Accumulation Phase as if the death had not occurred.
-If there is no Annuitant at that time, the new Annuitant will be the surviving spouse.
+If there is no Annuitant at that time, the new Annuitant will be the surviving spouse, unless the new Contract Owner names a different annuitant.
+If the Contract is continued in the Accumulation Phase, the surviving spouse may make a single withdrawal of any amount within 1 year of the date of death without incurring a withdrawal charge.